OlatunjiAminat/OlatunjiAminat/README.md

 # Hello there; welcome 👋🏾

-I'm a Software Engineer, passionate and dedicated to learn and build new things in tech world.
+I'm a Frontend Developer, passionate and dedicated to learn and build websites and web applications for interested users.
 **Here's a quick summary about me**:

 - 😊 Pronouns: She/her